El Hijo del Villano III

-El Hijo del Villano III (Spanish: "The Son of Villano III; born November 26, 1999) is a Mexican luchador enmascarado (or masked professional wrestler).
-He is working for Consejo Mundial de Lucha Libre (CMLL), where he is one-half of the current CMLL Arena Coliseo Tag Team Champions (with Villano III Jr.).
+El Hijo del Villano III (Spanish: "The Son of Villano III; born November 26, 1999) is a Mexican professional wrestler.
+He is working for Consejo Mundial de Lucha Libre (CMLL), where he is a former CMLL Arena Coliseo Tag Team Champion (with Villano III Jr.).
 He portrays a rudo ("bad guy") wrestling character.
 A third-generation wrestler, he is the son of Villano III and La Infernal, and grandson of Ray Mendoza.
 His older brother is also a enmascarado, known as Villano III Jr., his uncles include luchadors Villano I, Villano II, Villano IV, Villano V and he is the cousin of Villano V Jr. and Rokambole Jr.

 In CMLL, he has often been programmed opposite Atlantis Jr., alluding to the long running storyline feud between their fathers Villano III and Atlantis.
-El Hijo del Villano III's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+El Hijo del Villano III's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the professional wrestling fans.

 Early life

 El Hijo del Villano III was born on November 26, 1999, son of professional wrestlers Arturo Díaz Mendoza (known under the ring name Villano III) and Luz Lorena Velarde Murillo (La Infernal).
 His older brother, known simply as Villano III Jr. was born a year prior, on July 11, 1998.
 His birth name has not been revealed to the general public, which is the tradition in lucha libre where news outlets do not publish the real names of any masked wrestler who has not lost their mask in a match.
 Four of his uncles also worked in professional wrestling, all using the ring name "Villano"; José de Jesús (Villano I), Alfredo (Villano II), Raymundo (Villano V), and Tomás (Villano IV).

-He started training for a career in lucha libre when he was only 8 years old and made his actual debut at the age of 15.
+He started training for a career in professional wrestling when he was only 8 years old and made his actual debut at the age of 15.
 Initially he was trained by his father as well as his uncles Arturo Raymundo and Thomas.